bazukas/obs-linuxbrowser/README.md

 # Known issues
 ## Old version of OBS not starting with new version of obs-linuxbrowser installed
 Using obs-linuxbrowser with an older OBS version than the one which has been used for compilation makes OBS break.
 Compile obs-linuxbrowser with the same OBS version you are going to use for streaming/recording or select a binary release whose OBS version matches the same version as yours.
+If you've compiled obs-linuxbrowser yourself, recompile it with the older version of OBS.

 ## OBS-Linuxbrowser not displaying any content with certain versions of CEF
 Some builds of CEF seem to be not working with obs-linuxbrowser.
 We weren't able to figure out the exact cause of this, but we assume that it's a CEF-related issue we can't fix.
 Check issue [#63](https://github.com/bazukas/obs-linuxbrowser/issues/63) for information about CEF versions that are known to be working.

+*Problems might also occur when updating CEF withouth recompiling obs-linuxbrowser afterwards. **Please make sure to recompile obs-linuxbrowser before opening issues concerning problems with certain CEF versions.** *

 ## Transparency not working correctly: Transparent white browser content appears gray on white scene background.
 As stated in issue [#58](https://github.com/bazukas/obs-linuxbrowser/issues/58), there is a limitation in CEF, making it unable to detect the background of the OBS scenes.